MAX (operating system): MaX 10

 The MaX 10 release, based on Ubuntu Mate (18.04), was released on October 26, 2018.
 In this version the operating system performance has been greatly improved, although the minimum requirements have been increased compared to the previous build.

 MaX 11

 MaX 11 release was launched on July 20, 2021. with the main purpose of making a redesign to the operating system.
 Added a Mac style dock at the bottom of the desktop with the most relevant applications, moved the position of the taskbar to the top of the screen, the wallpaper and icons have been redesigned, indicators have been added for NumLock and ShiftLock, and two new menus called Education/STEM and Distance Education have been added.

-Added the programs programs Scratux, MuseScore3, Kdenlive, OBS, Xournal++, Phet, Step, eXeLearning 2.6.
+Added the programs Scratux, MuseScore3, Kdenlive, OBS, Xournal++, Phet, Step, eXeLearning 2.6.
 This version is only compatible with modern computers, as it no longer supports 32-bit computers, and its minimum requirements have been raised.